cbarkinozer/generative_chatbot/README.md

 For small model requests (the error message format, not main operations), it is possible to use Ollama and phi-3.5 to run on CPU but for ease free API request to Groq is preffered.
 Also it can increase latency and might not do function calling.

-Logging will be moved from local .txt files to a database.
-Room occupancy information will be tracked based on user requirements.
-The issue of favoring English, even though other languages are supported, will be addressed to ensure compatibility with multiple foreign languages.
 The architecture design will be updated.

 # Simple booking dialogues